 A lot is changing externally, and your processes will need to evolve internally to keep up.
 To keep employees grounded during times of change, you need to maintain a strong line of communication with them.

 Develop consistent internal communications that keep your mission, vision, and values front and center.
+Imagine how office phone systems work, that’s how your company’s internal communication should work.
 Remind employees how to use your values to support decision-making, especially when facing new or uncertain situations.

 Remote workers are at an increased risk of disconnecting from the company culture.
 To accommodate remote employees, be deliberate about communicating frequently.
 Send regular newsletters (on a weekly or monthly basis, for example) highlighting employees who put the company’s values into action or went the extra mile to drive the mission forward.

 Remember that communication goes both ways: Give employees the chance to ask questions and voice opinions through surveys and focus groups.
 Encourage managers to escalate to HR any questions or concerns regarding the company’s mission, vision, and values.

 Because managers serve as liaisons between employees and the company culture, good managers are essential for helping employees maintain a sense of purpose.
 Managers are best positioned to keep employees connected to the business strategy and each other.

 Train managers to serve as coaches who can help employees learn how to live the company’s mission statement in their daily tasks.
 Employees need to understand how the mission, vision, and values look in action, and managers can use daily work as a learning tool.

 When managers are equipped to support employees and keep their team members grounded in the company’s mission, vision, and values, employee engagement and purpose will rise across the company.

 Embrace Agility and Continuous Improvement